Zzzul/generator-docs-next/docs/upgrade-guide.md

 ]
 ```

-To use the `s3` option, you should read the related documentation[here](https://laravel.com/docs/11.x/filesystem#amazon-s3-compatible-filesystems)
+To use the `s3` option, you should read the related documentation [here](https://laravel.com/docs/11.x/filesystem#amazon-s3-compatible-filesystems)

-And if you use the `storage` option for image, make sure you run
+And if you use the `storage` option, make sure you run
 ```sh
 php artisan storage:link
 ```